Degradability of Fermionic Gaussian Channels

-While most work on quantum channels has considered channels acting on distinguishable particles (qubits or qudits) or bosonic systems, the most natural information carrier in solid state systems are electrons, i.e., fermionic particles, whose anti-commutation and superselection rules modify concepts of quantum information theory such as entanglement \cite{ESBL02,BoRe04b,BCW07,FLB13,EiZi15}.
-Recent impressive experimental advances demonstrated that electrons can be cleanly and individually transported over sizable distances in well-controlled semiconductor systems \cite{HOS+Schoenenberger99,MK+Ritchie11,HT+Meunier11,YT+Tarucha12,BF+Feve14}, providing an experimental realization of fermionic quantum channels.
-This motivates our investigation of \emph{fermionic quantum channels}.
+The most natural information carrier in solid state systems are electrons (quantum dot electrons \cite{LoDi98,HF+17}, or, more recently, Majorana fermions in quantum wires \cite{SFM15,LBK+18,Mourik1003}), i.e., fermions, whose anti-commutation and superselection rules necessitate the refinement of central concepts of quantum information theory such as entanglement \cite{ESBL02,BoRe04b,BCW07,FLB13,EiZi15,SSR17,EEZ18}.
+Impressive experimental advances (e.g., edge channels \cite{HOS+Schoenenberger99,BF+Feve14}, moving quantum dots \cite{MK+Ritchie11,HT+Meunier11,Bertrand2016,Ford2017}, quantum dot arrays \cite{Fujita2017}), demonstrate that electrons can be cleanly and individually transported in well-controlled semiconductor systems, providing fermionic quantum channels over sample-scale distances.
+These may serve for on-chip information transfer, e.g., between different registers of a quantum processor.
+This progress motivates the study of \emph{fermionic quantum channels} \cite{Bravyi2005,SS+Lewenstein05,BJJ11,MCT13}, which are also useful to describe storage (transmission in time) of quantum information using fermionic systems.

-Fermionic quantum channels have mostly been studied for non-interacting fermions, leading to the notion of ``quasifree'' \cite{Eva79,DFP08} or ``Gaussian'' channels or ``fermionic linear optics'' \cite{Kni01,Brav05,DiTe05,JoMi08,MCT13}.
-These all emphasize the analogy with the case of Gaussian bosons which are a very fruitful model for quantum optical quantum information processing \cite{Weedbrook2012}.
-Here we study fermionic Gaussian channels (FGC).
-We derive a simple standard form which significantly simplifies further analysis.
-We give a full characterization of all degradable $n\to n$ mode FGCs and show that there is essentially only one family of such channels, the ``lossy channel'', the quantum capacity of which is known.
+Fermionic quantum channels have mostly been studied for non-interacting fermions, leading to the notion of fermionic Gaussian channels (FGC) \cite{Brav05} (also known as ``quasifree'' channels \cite{Eva79,DFP08} or ``fermionic linear optics'' \cite{Kni01,Brav05,DiTe05,JoMi08,MCT13}).
+These works emphasize the analogy with the case of Gaussian bosons, which are a very fruitful model for optical quantum information processing \cite{Weedbrook2012, Serafini2017}.
+Here we exploit fermionic phase space methods to analyze the degradability of FGCs.
+We derive a simple standard form which simplifies further analysis.
+With the phase-space characterization of quantum channels \cite{Brav05} in this form we give a full characterization of all degradable $n\to n$ mode FGCs and show that there is only one family of such channels, the single-mode attenuation channel (see Theorem \ref{th:th1}).